 5.3 Recommendations

-Based on the three objectives, the following recommendations are proposed:
+Based on the conclusions above, the following recommendations are proposed:

 To improve the availability and utilization of radio programs, stations should seek sustainable funding through partnerships with NGOs, government agencies, and private sponsors to maintain continuous programming.
 Interactive formats such as call-ins, WhatsApp messages, and live discussions should be maintained, and culturally sensitive, multilingual programming should continue to ensure broad comprehension.
 Documenting success stories and testimonies can further demonstrate impact and attract support.